In this article, we are going to dive deeper into inventory write-off. Let’s start with no further delay.

 A company can sell its written-off inventory and still be eligible for a tax deduction from the IRS.
 A company would then subtract the profit recovered from the inventory’s original fair market value and could claim any remaining cost as a tax benefit.

-When all other methods are unavailable to use, then destroying inventory can be a temporary solution.
+When all other methods are unavailable to use, then destroying stock can be a temporary solution.
 Destroying property to take a deduction isn’t something most people would consider, but the tax rules allow it.
 You can take a deduction for business property that’s lost or destroyed.
 But you must show that you took substantial steps to limit your loss.

 How does inventory write-off impacts income statement?